open-webrtc-toolkit/owt-server/doc/servermd/Server.md

     - If you want to use Intel<sup>®</sup> Visual Compute Accelerator (VCA) to run video agents, please follow section [Configure VCA nodes](#Conferencesection2_3_10) to enable nodes of Intel VCA as a visible separated machine.

 14. Edit the configuration items in Release-<Version>/{audio, video, conference, webrtc, streaming, recording, sip}_agent/agent.toml.
-    - Make sure the [rabbit.port] and [rabbit.host] point to the RabbitMQ server
+    - Make sure the [rabbit.port] and [rabbit.host] point to the RabbitMQ server.
     - Make sure the [cluster.ip_address] or [cluster.network_interface] points to the correct network interface through which the media streams will flow to other cluster nodes.

     Special for conference-agent, edit conference_agent/agent.toml